ColeTrammer/iros/docs/build.md

 In order to use something other than VS Code, it is probably easiest to just build the toolchain locally.
 Once finished, the project can be built like a normal CMake project, and intellisense can be provided using `compile_commands.json` and any c++ language server.
-Unfortunately, `clangd` may not be happy with the project, as it uses bleeding-edge c++ features which `clangd` may not support.
+Currently, your best bet is to use `clangd`, as the project uses bleeding-edge c++ features which only `clang` and `gcc` support.
+The Microsoft C++ engine is not recommended, as it cannot compile the project's source code.

-In addition, the project requires at least GCC 12.1.0 and the newest version of CMake to compile.
+In addition, the project requires at least GCC 12.1.0 or clang 16 and the CMake 3.25.2 to compile.
 The CMake version can probably be relaxed, but GCC 11 will fail to compile the system.
+Likewise, clang-15 will not compile the system.
+Currently, only the Linux build works with clang, so compiling the Iros kernel must be done with GCC.
 Testing the kernel additionally requires various system commands, including `parted`, `mkfs.fat`, and `qemu`.
 A full list of packages needed under Ubuntu can be found in the [dockerfile](https://github.com/ColeTrammer/iros/tree/iris/meta/docker/Dockerfile).
-This dockerfile also provides steps which install the latest version of CMake on Ubuntu.
+This dockerfile also provides steps which install the latest version of CMake and clang on Ubuntu.
 For other Linux distros, you will have to look up the corresponding package names for your distro.
 At the very least, this list of dependencies is actively tested in CI, and so will always be up to date.

 To build the project documentation, you must have the latest version of Doxygen installed, and Graphviz is needed to generate the various diagrams.
 If Doxygen is not installed, the `docs` target will not exist in the generated build